Samuel Coleridge-Taylor: Legacy

 Lists of Coleridge-Taylor's compositions and recordings of his work and of the many articles, papers and books about Coleridge-Taylor's life and legacy are available through the Samuel Coleridge-Taylor Foundation and the Samuel Coleridge-Taylor Network.

-There are two blue plaques in his memory, one in Dagnall Park, South Norwood, and the other in St Leonards Road, Croydon, at the house where he died.
+There are two blue plaques in his memory: one in Dagnall Park, South Norwood, and the other in St Leonards Road, Croydon, at the house where he died.
 A metal figure in the likeness of Coleridge-Taylor has been installed in Charles Street, Croydon.

-A two-hour documentary, Samuel Coleridge Taylor and His Music in America, 1900–1912 (2013), was made about him and includes a performance of several of his pieces, as well as information about him and his prominent place in music.
+A two-hour documentary about him, Samuel Coleridge Taylor and His Music in America, 1900–1912 (2013), includes a performance of several of his pieces, as well as information about him and his prominent place in music.
 It was written and directed by Charles Kaufmann, and produced by The Longfellow Chorus.

-A feature animation, The Samuel Coleridge-Taylor Story (2013), was made about him, written and directed by Jason Young.
+A feature animation, titled The Samuel Coleridge-Taylor Story (2013), was made about him, written and directed by Jason Young.
 It was screened as part of Southwark Black History Month and Croydon Black History Month in 2020.

-Chi-chi Nwanoku presented in 2017 on the Sky Arts series Passions a program about Samuel Coleridge-Taylor.
+Chi-chi Nwanoku presented in 2017 on the Sky Arts series Passions a programme about Samuel Coleridge-Taylor.

-On 26 August 2021 Coleridge-Taylor's Symphony in A minor received its Proms premiere by the Chineke!
+On 26 August 2021, Coleridge-Taylor's Symphony in A minor received its Proms premiere by the Chineke!
 Orchestra with Kalena Bovell.

-On 1 September 2023 Coleridge-Taylor's Four Novelletten received its Proms premiere by the Chineke!
+On 1 September 2023, Coleridge-Taylor's Four Novelletten received its Proms premiere by the Chineke!
 Orchestra with Anthony Parnther.

 The American composer Coleridge-Taylor Perkinson (1932–2004) was named after Samuel Coleridge-Taylor.